abpframework/abp/docs/en/Community-Articles/2022-09-15-Grpc-Demo/POST.md

 ## Defining the Service Contract

-We are starting by defining the service contract and DTO classes those will be shared between the server and the client applications.
+We are starting by defining the service contract and DTO classes that will be shared between the server and the client applications.

 Create a `Products` folder in the `ProductManagement.Application.Contracts` project and add a new interface named `IProductAppService`: